serge-web/serge/packages/components/src/local/form-elements/new-message/README.md

-# NewMessage2 documentation
+# NewMessage documentation

-This is an example readme file for the 'NewMessage2' component.
+This is an example readme file for the 'NewMessage' component.

 ## UI Example